-11.5.1 write
+11.5.1 write and writeselector

 '''

 texio.write(<string> target, <string> s, ...)

 texio.write(<string> s, ...)

+texio.writeselector(<string> s, ...)

 '''

-Without the target argument, writes all given strings to the same location(s) T_EX writes messages to at this moment.
+Without the target argument, writes all given strings to the same location(s) $T_EX$ writes messages to at this moment.
 If \batchmode is in effect, it writes only to the log, otherwise it writes to the log and the terminal.
-The optional target can be one of terminal, logfile or terminal_and_logfile.
+The optional target can be one of terminal, logfile or terminal\and\logfile.

-Note: If several strings are given, and if the first of these strings is or might be one of the targets above, the target must be specified explicitly to prevent LUA from interpreting the first string as the target.
+Note: If several strings are given, and if the first of these strings is or might be one of the targets above, the target must be specified explicitly to prevent LuA from interpreting the first string as the target.

-11.5.2 write nl
+11.5.2 writenl and writeselectornl

 '''

-texio.write_nl(<string> target, <string> s, ...)
+texio.writenl(<string> target, <string> s, ...)

-texio.write_nl(<string> s, ...)
+texio.writenl(<string> s, ...)

+texio.writeselectornl(<string> target, ...)

 '''